Do Real Estate Agents in Texas Need a College Degree?

 Prerequisites for getting a license

-First thing’s first, let’s address whether or not you need a college degree to pursue your license.
+First thing’s first, let’s address: do you have to go to college to be a real estate agent?
 The short answer is no. In order to qualify to apply for your Texas real estate license, you must meet the following state requirements:

 - Be at least 18 years of age